pepe-roni/aerodynamicsCFD/README.md

 # aerodynamicsCFD
 Matlab scripts to calculate, analyze, and simulate aerodynamic flows of various sorts.

+# 159 Aircraft Design
+The objective of this project was to design a subsonic commercial transport.
+Composite, hybrid, and aluminum materials were compared as well as design variables such as engine type, engine configuration, aspect ratio, sweep, aisles, seats abreast, cargo weight, and airfoil type.
+Analysis and preliminary design code was written in MATLAB to form the basis of the aircraft.
+With texts from Shevell and Schaufele, the mechanical design and drawings of the aircraft was designed in Solidworks and rendered in NX as seen in the report.

+With the specifications, three aircraft designs will be presented and analyzed using the design code.
+Design variables will be changed to observe their impact on performance and risk, ultimately leading to which variables are most indicative of success.
+For this comparison the baseline will be an all-aluminum airframe and composite-aluminum hybrids and all composite designs will be analyzed.
+The primary comparison will be factors that affect DOC (direct operating costs) and weight.

+The final design of the aircraft is capable of delivering 4000 lbs of cargo and 200 passengers over 4300 nmi.
+This can be extended to just below 6000 nmi with the removal of cargo and passenger load.
+This range exceeds that of the Boeing 737.
+Composite airframe structures and advancements in turbofan engines make significant improvements to aircraft design.
+With these additions, the airframe can achieve greater efficiency, lower DOC, and lower fuel and takeoff weights.
+When coupling this with other options such as high aspect ratio swept wings, supercritical airfoils, winglets, and anti-shock bodies, the improvements add up  significantly.
+The fully dimensioned plane resembles that of a medium class transport like the 737, and its performance, cost, and other parameters are also extremely similar.

+See a full report here! https://github.com/pepe-roni/aerodynamicsCFD/blob/main/MAE%20159/combinepdf%20(1).pdf

 # 195 Propeller Analysis
 In this project, I analyzed propeller geometry and its impact on aerodynamic properties.
 It follows the "Design of Optimum Propellers" from AIAA-83-0190, and I was taught by none other than one of the authors himself, Robert Liebeck.